min2ha/ukwa-site/content/target/39744/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Ruth Jones on Facebook (Labour candidate for South Wales East)

 Ruth Jones is the Labour candidate for South Wales East at the 2016 National Assembly for Wales election.